fastly/fastly-rust/docs/HealthcheckApi.md

 ## list_healthchecks

-List all of the healthchecks for a particular service and version.
+List all of the health checks for a particular service and version.

 ```rust
 let cfg = &Configuration::default();